kvaden19/day-planner/README.md

 ### Storage
 - WHEN I click the save button for that timeblock THEN the text for that event is saved in local storage
 - WHEN I refresh the page THEN the saved events persist

+#### Questions
+- Will we need to write any CSS or should we be using only provided classes?